craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Weapons/Weapons of Alaturmen.md

 ##### Arrows
 #### Short Bow
+Short Bows are simple curved platforms that bends with tension applied through a connecting string.

 ##### Durandurm Operated
 #### Durandurm Handblaster
 Durandurm Handblasters are small elemental firearms designed as a secondary weapon to the Carbine during sustained firefights.